JesseBrault0709/JesseBrault0709/README.md

 **Welcome!
 I am a full-stack developer currently looking for work in Berlin, Germany.** I began my career as a classically-trained conductor and composer, and am transitioning to software development full-time.
 I love programming, learning new languages and frameworks, and developing interesting and exciting projects.

-My programming interests lie in programming languages themselves (including grammars, lexers, parsers, ASTs, compilation, transpilation, etc.), web and app development (full-stack, including Spring, Node, React, and React Native), and programming tools and plugins (Gradle and IntelliJ plugins).
+My programming interests lie in programming languages themselves (including grammars, lexers, parsers, ASTs, compilation, transpilation, etc.), web and app development (full-stack, including Spring, Node, React, and React Native), programming tools and plugins (Gradle and IntelliJ plugins), and functional programming.
 I have limited experience with PHP, graphics/game programming, and some systems programming in C/C++.

 Overall, I aim to be highly versatile and adept at adopting new technologies.
 I seek every day to hone my craft and become a better developer.
-I enjoy the logical and linguistic nature of software, and that sweet feeling when Things Just Work™️.
+I enjoy the logical and linguistic nature of software, and that sweet feeling When Things Just Work™️.
 I also enjoy the collaborative process of bringing new ideas and designs to life.

 ## Current Projects

+### JVM: Java and Groovy
-- **ssg**, or **Static Site Generator**: A highly-extensible CLI application written entirely in Groovy for statically generating websites from text files and other input.
+- [**ssg**, or **Static Site Generator**](https://github.com/JesseBrault0709/ssg): A highly-extensible CLI application written entirely in Groovy for statically generating websites from text files and other input.
 I created this out of a need for a static site generator in which I could embed Groovy without all the hassle of a full-size server-oriented framework such as Grails.
 So far, I am using it for all my personal sites, and it has also been used outside of my own projects.
-- **gcp**, or **Groovy Component Pages**: Related to the above **ssg** project, a JSX-inspired Java library which will allow for creation of individual 'components', written in Groovy, to be used similar to React components inside a static site generator.
+- [**gcp**, or **Groovy Component Pages**](https://github.com/JesseBrault0709/gcp): Related to the above **ssg** project, a JSX-inspired Java library which will allow for creation of individual 'components', written in Groovy, to be used similar to React components inside a static site generator.
 Essentially, these Groovy-backed components allow for declarative structuring of web page templates with a syntax similar to JSX and access to the rest of the JVM during rendering.
-- **gcp-intellij**: A plugin for IntelliJ which will do syntax highlighting and some minor refactoring for **gcp**.
+- **gcp-intellij**: A plugin for IntelliJ which will do syntax highlighting and some minor refactoring for **gcp**. <!-- TODO: upload and link the gcp-intellij repo -->
+- [**fsm**, or **Finite State Machines**](https://github.com/JesseBrault0709/fsm): a Java library with an easy-to-use DSL to incorporate various kinds of finite state machines into applications.
+- **jbarchiva**: A Gradle plugin to facilitate easy access to my personal Maven repository at [archiva.jessebrault.com](https://archiva.jessebrault.com/). <!-- TODO: upload and link the jbarchiva repo -->

+### JavaScript/TypeScript
-- **jbci**, or **Jesse Brault Continuous Integration**: A CI program written in TS which listens to GitHub webhooks and then executes pre-configured shell scripts based on the webhook payload, mainly used to update my websites by simple pushes to my various GitHub repositories.
+- [**jbci**, or **Jesse Brault Continuous Integration**](https://github.com/JesseBrault0709/jbci): A CI program written in TypeScript which listens to GitHub webhooks and then executes pre-configured shell scripts based on the webhook payload, mainly used to update my websites by simple pushes to my various GitHub repositories.
-- **fsm**, or **Finite State Machines**: a Java library with an easy-to-use DSL to incorporate various kinds of finite state machines into applications.
-- **jbarchiva**: A Gradle plugin to facilitate easy access to my personal Maven repository at [archiva.jessebrault.com](https://archiva.jessebrault.com/).
+- [**jb-api**](https://github.com/JesseBrault0709/jb-api): A very simple utility backend written in TypeScript for my personal websites.
+Currently its only function is to recieve and handle mail requests (such as from a contact form).

+### Web Sites
+- [Red Dog Ensemble](https://github.com/JesseBrault0709/reddog): A web site for a contemporary classical music ensemble I am co-founding in New York City. <a href="https://reddogensemble.com/" target="_blank">Visit site.</a>
+- [Personal Website](https://github.com/JesseBrault0709/temp-website): A temporary version of my personal web site where I plan to store my classical-music related portfolios, biography, and other information. <a href="https://jessebrault.com/" target="_blank">Visit site.</a>

 ## Past Projects